johnroutledge/milestone-project-3/README.md

 - Basic template setup, use of Flask, linking to MongoDB and Heroku taken from the Code Institute's Backend Development Task-Manager Mini-Project
 - Code for Materialize elements taken and modified from materialize.com
-- Pretty Printed's YouTube channel video 'Adding a Favivon to a Flask App'
+- Pretty Printed's YouTube channel video 'Adding a Favicon to a Flask App'
 - How to float an image to right of div taken from stackoverflow.com

 **Acknowledgements**

 - To my wife, Chonchanok Routledge, my sister, Julie Jobburn and several work colleagues for testing the app on various devices.
 - To Jo at Tutor Assistance, for helping me fix the Heroku Deployment bug.
-- To Brian Machiara, my Code Institute mentor, for giving me invaluable tips and insight throughout the whole process.
+- To Brian Macharia, my Code Institute mentor, for giving me invaluable tips and insight throughout the whole process.